film noir

 est. late 1930s – late 1950s

 Film noir emerged in the early 1940s as a distinctive style within American cinema, marked by its dark, moody aesthetics and cynical narratives.
-The term “film noir,” meaning “black film” or “dark film” in French, was coined by French critics in the post-World War II era, who observed the emergence of American crime dramas with shadowy visuals and themes of moral ambiguity.
+The term “film noir,” meaning “black film” or “dark film” in French, was coined by French critics in the post-World War II era, who observed the appearance of American crime dramas with similar shadowy visuals and themes of moral ambiguity.

 Origins of the Film Noir

-One of the most significant influences on film noir was German Expressionism, an artistic movement that emerged in the 1910s and 1920s.
-German Expressionist films such as “The Cabinet of Dr. Caligari” (1920) and M (1931) utilized stark, high-contrast lighting, distorted sets, and shadowy visuals to evoke a sense of psychological unease and horror.
+One of the most significant influences on film noir was German Expressionism, an artistic movement from the 1910s and 1920s.
+Expressionist films such as “The Cabinet of Dr. Caligari” (1920) and M (1931) utilized stark, high-contrast lighting, distorted sets, and shadowy visuals to evoke a sense of psychological unease and horror.
 These techniques were brought to Hollywood by German filmmakers who fled the rise of Nazism in the 1930s, including Fritz Lang, Robert Siodmak, and Billy Wilder.
 Their influence helped shape the visual style of film noir, characterized by chiaroscuro lighting, deep shadows, and unconventional camera angles.

-Another precursor to film noir was French Poetic Realism, a film movement from the 1930s that commonly portrayed doomed characters in urban settings.
+Another precursor to film noir was French Poetic Realism, a film movement from the 1930s famous for portraying doomed characters in urban settings.
 Films such as Marcel Carne’s “Le Quai des Brumes” (1938) and Jean Renoir’s “La Bete Humaine” (1938) depicted characters trapped by fate and their own flaws, set against moody, atmospheric backdrops.
+Additionally, the hard boiled crime fiction of the 1920s and 1930s played a crucial role in shaping the narratives.
+Authors like Dashiell Hammett and Raymond Chandler crafted gritty stories featuring cynical detectives and morally complex characters, providing a rich source of material for film adaptations.

 Double Indemnity (1944) by Billy Wilder